Configuration¶

 # Jobs with keys which aren't defined in either this list or

-# `property-keys` will be rejected.
+# `match-property-keys` will be rejected.

 wildcard-property-keys: